deanandreakis/thinkpadp52sandfedora/README.md

 12. Enabled usb-c charging mode on monitor so it keeps laptop charged without the need for a separate ac adapter.

+13. Installed the uv python tool from https://github.com/astral-sh/uv?tab=readme-ov-file using there shell script.

 Current Annoyances:
 1. I have to open the laptop lid to resume from suspend state.
 2. The Espanso text expander service needs to be restarted after resume in order to work.